Alphabet hits $4 trillion valuation as AI refocus lifts sentiment

 Indicating the rising demand, The Information reported that Meta Platforms was in talks to spend billions of dollars on Alphabet's chips for use in its data centers starting from 2027.

-Meanwhile, the company's dominant revenue generator - the advertising business - has largely held steady in the face of economic uncertainty and intense competition.
+Meanwhile, Alphabet's dominant revenue generator - the advertising business - has largely held steady in the face of economic uncertainty and intense competition.

 Alphabet is the fourth company to hit the $4 trillion milestone after Nvidia, Microsoft and Apple.